linas/learn-experiments-en/run-18/README.md

 			(RocksStorageNode "rocks:///home/ubuntu/data/r18-pair.rdb"))))

 (cog-proxy-open)
-; That's odd .. this does a second open, which suceeds!?
+; That's odd .. this does a second open, which succeeds!?
 Huh??
 ; Because the second one has one slash, not two...!!

 (fetch-atom (Word "house"))